sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/faq.md

 ### Why do I need a RESCUE button?

 The RESCUE button recovers the SidecarTridge ROM board in case of a failed firmware update or a broken image, allowing you to restore the device to a known good image.
+This is specially useful for developers and users who want to experiment with custom firmware.

 ### Why is the RESCUE button not on the SidecarTridge ROM board?

-Due to space constraints and the potential for users to access the RESCUE button through a cable or case hole, it is not included directly on the ROM board.
+Due to space constraints and the potential for users to access the RESCUE button through a cable or case hole, it is not included directly on the SidecarTridge ROM board.

 ### Why is the FAT16 filesystem used in the SidecarTridge ROM board not fully implemented?

 The FAT16 filesystem is used for storing TOS images.
 For performance reasons, it is implemented simply to store and read images sequentially, avoiding fragmentation issues.

+### Why is the number of available TOS images limited to 64?

+It's a design choice to keep the firmware simple and efficient.
+The number of available TOS images is limited to 64 to ensure that the firmware remains responsive and reliable.
+Future firmware updates may increase this limit.

+### Why is the name of the TOS images limited to 56 characters?

+The name of the TOS images is limited to 56 characters to ensure it is possible to fit 64 names in 512 bytes of RAM memory.
+The memory available in the RP2040 microcontroller is limited, so the firmware must be optimized to fit within these constraints.

 ## Hardware Questions